Mental health in the United Kingdom: England

 Estimates to the prevalence of mental illnesses can vary significantly, depending on how the question is presented.
 The 2014 Adult Psychiatric Morbidity Survey found that 1 in 6 respondents had shown the symptoms of a common mental disorder in recent days, and 1 in 8 reported seeing mental health treatment.
 In the same year, the Health Survey for England found that 25% of respondents had been diagnosed with a mental illness at some point in their life and a further 18% had had one that was not diagnosed.

 Children and adolescents

+In 2020, it was reported that one in six 5 to 16-year-olds in England had a probable mental health difficulty.
+One in five children and young people aged 8-25 in England had a probable mental disorder in 2023.
+The restrictions as a response to the COVID-19 pandemic negatively impacted on the mental health of children and young people.

 Between 2005 and 2017, the number of adolescents (12 to 17 years) who were prescribed antidepressants has doubled.
-However, antidepressant prescriptions for children aged 5-11 decreased between 1999 and 2017.
+However, antidepressant prescriptions for children aged 5 to 11 decreased between 1999 and 2017.
 From April 2015, prescription increased for both age groups (for people aged 0 to 17) and peaked during the first COVID-19 lockdown in March 2020.

 Between 1998 and 2017, children and adolescents living in deprived areas were more often prescribed antidepressants while Black, Asian and minority ethnic (BAME) teenagers were less likely to receive prescriptions than their White peers.
+Males were slightly more likely to report incidences of depression, but only 34.1% are prescribed antidepressants, 65.9% to females.